Menu

 Annual Inspections and Maintenance

 Our Lab Safety team performs annual inspections, routine maintenance, service, and repair on all fume hood classes.
-Using Airflow monitoring equipment our certified experts can ensure the safety and efficiency of your lab.
-Whether its problems with baffles, blowers, air loss, filtration, or controls, we have a fix.
+Using airflow monitoring equipment our certified experts can ensure the safety and efficiency of your lab.
+Whether it’s problems with baffles, blowers, air loss, filtration, or controls, we have a fix.
 Fume Hood Certifications should be certified at least once per year to ensure they are running with correct airflow levels and airflow patterns.
-Annual inspections and routine maintenance commonly include:

 • High/Low Flow Alarm Testing and Calibration